Zacki1981/Zacki1981/README.md

 👀 I’m interested in to become a full stack developer.

-🌱 I’m currently learning Multi platform Application Developer.
+🌱 I’m currently learning Multiplatform and Web Application Developer.

 💞️ I’m looking to collaborate on new projects.